School of Divinity

 If you're starting study on a topic and are looking for a quick way into the subject, the links below provide a few suggestions for good places to begin.

 These are the most useful search tools for finding Divinity resources in the library or on the Web.

-ATLA Religion is a database specifically for Theology and Biblical Studies resources.
-It contains details of a million+ journal articles, book reviews and essays, and links directly to the full text of a large number of these.
-(See our guide to searching ATLA Religion.)
+Atla Religion Database (Atla RDB) contains details of a million+ journal articles, book reviews and essays on Theology and Biblical Studies, and links directly to the full text of a large number of these.
+(See our guide to searching Atla RDB.)

 - also for Biblical Studies resources: